icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 cross

-Few products do very well in the International market compared to others.
-According to eBay’s report, products like art décor, jewelry, leather goods, health/beauty products, sports goods, etc. are few of the top performing ones.
+Few products do very well in the international market compared to others.
+According to eBay’s report, products like art décor, jewellery, leather goods, health/beauty products, sports goods, etc. are a few of the top-performing ones.

-Some sellers believe it is possible to ship anything and everything when they tie up with a carrier partner, but that is not true.
-According to the norms laid out by the ministry of trade, various items are prohibited from shipping.
-This means they cannot be exported from one country to another.
-Each country has different items specified by their government.
-Carriers like DHL, FedEx, etc., also follow these norms and proceed accordingly.
+Some sellers believe it is possible to ship anything and everything when they tie up with a courier partner, but that is not true.
+According to the norms laid out by the Ministry of Commerce and Industry, various items are prohibited from shipping.
+This means they cannot be exported from India to the rest of the world.
+Each country has different items specified by its government.
+Courier services like DHL, FedEx, etc., also follow these norms and proceed accordingly.

 This blog talks about the different items that are prohibited for export from India.
 Make sure to keep these in check before you send your package to your client.